Kade-github/vswhitty-public/README.md

 Never thought I'd make it.

-Three days grade school,
+Three days of grade school,
-three days high school.
+three days of high school.

 Those were awkward.